-- so far as each director is aware, there is no relevant audit information of which the Company and the Group's auditor is unaware, and - the directors have taken all the steps that they ought to have taken as directors in order to make themselves aware of any relevant audit information and to establish that the company's auditor is aware of that information.
+- so far as each director is aware, there is no relevant audit information of which the Company and the Group's auditor is unaware, and - each director has taken all the steps that ought to have been taken as a director in order to be aware of any relevant audit information and to establish that the Company and the Group's auditor is aware of that information.

-The directors are reponsible for the maintenance and integrity of the corporate and financial information included on the company's website.
+The directors are now responsible for the maintenance and integrity of the corporate and financial information included on the company's website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.